biodash/biodash.github.io/content/codeclub/S05E01_pipes/index.md

 Those of you who've worked with R for a bit are likely familiar with **another pipe symbol: `%>%`**.

-This pipe is in the *magrittr* package that is loaded as part of the *tidyverse*, and until recently was the standard pipe used in tidyverse documentation and in the previous edition of R4DS.
+This pipe is is loaded as part of the *tidyverse*, and until recently was very widely used including in the the previous edition of R4DS.
 There has been a gradual switch to the base R pipe since it was introduced in May 2021, mainly because it does not rely on a package.
-In addition, it's convenient that the base R pipe `|>` is more similar to the Unix pipe (`|`), and is one character typing than `%>%`.
+In addition, it's convenient that the base R pipe `|>` is more similar to the Unix pipe `|`, and is one character fewer to type than `%>%`.

 The number of characters shouldn't make much of a difference, though, because it remains even quicker to use the **RStudio keyboard shortcut for the pipe,** **which is <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>M</kbd>.**